mar-quintas/CS50-Introduction-to-Artificial-Inteligence-with-Python/README.md

-# CS50-Introduction-to-Artificial-Inteligence-with-Python
+# CS50's Introduction to Artificial Intelligence with Python
-Harvard's Introduction to Artificial Inteligence with Python on EDX platform
+Harvard's CS50's Introduction to Artificial Intelligence with Python with Python on EDX platform